-As college students across the country settle in for their studies, they may find themselves prime targets for scammers seeking to capitalize on the busy academic season, online as well as over the phone.
+As parents and students across the country begin the new school year, they may find themselves prime targets for scammers seeking to capitalize on the busy academic season, online as well as over the phone.
+Common student scams targeting college students include fake scholarship offers, says the Better Business Bureau (BBB), and student loan forgiveness scams, according to the Federal Student Aid Office of the Dept. of Education.

-Campus scammers aren't just using cold calls or robocalls to hijack personal information; they're also sending deceptive e-mails and text messages that appear to be official.
-A recent article in USA TODAY also highlights such campus scams and how to recognize them.
-Other common scams include fake scholarship offers, USA Today reports.
+Scammers aren't just using cold calls or robocalls to hijack personal information; they're also sending deceptive e-mails and text messages that appear to be official.

 Things to keep in mind: